 Diagnosis of perioral dermatitis

 The diagnosis of perioral dermatitis is made by clinical examination.
 Punch biopsy or laboratory testing is rarely necessary.
-Patch testing excludes a contact dermatitis.
+Patch testing excludes a contact dermatitis (Homeopathy Treatment for Contact Dermatitis).

 Differential diagnosis of perioral dermatitis